B-Rich/farmbot-resource/README.md

 # Another use case: cache busting with fetch()
 # Results are always cached until fetch() is called
 sequences = client.sequences.fetch.all
 ```

+# Encryption

+The Farmbot web app issues an RSA public key.
+If you need to sign stuff, the key is accessible via `client.public_key`

 **See example.rb for a runnable sample**.